 Where: Right next to Gospel Oak Overground.
 Y’know the score: take a left as you leave the station, and another by Mutt Hutt – and you’re there.
 The majesty of the art deco building shouldn’t be lost on you, especially set against a deep blue spring sky.

 I’ve never been.
 Talk me through it.
 Well, the unheated pool is mahoosive, 61 x 27 metres, and one of only three London lidos to be open all year round (the others are Brockwell and Tooting Bec).
-But be warned: every year until May 5th, it’s only open from 7am to midday; after that throughout summer it’s swimmable till 8pm.
 Oh, and the shallow end is on the western side, while the deep end reaches two metres.
 Be careful.

 Can I dive?
 No: after the death of a boy back in the mid 1970s, most of the diving boards were removed, with the last one taken down in 2003.

-How much is it? £4 a pop in the winter season.
-In the summer it’s £4 a session (morning or evening) and £7 a day.
-There are also monthly (£48), seasonal (£136) and annual (£200) tickets.
+How much is it?
+Currently £2.40-£4 a session (see Covid update below).
 And of course all the money gets poured back into the lido.